 Policies and procedures are regularly reviewed and are updated when required.
-The policies and procedures apply to all employees and officers of the Group, and where appropriate, to its directors as well as to other groups.

-A Delegation of Authority Policy is in place, and is regularly updated, providing the rules for the Internal Approval and External Execution that are required to authorise any external commitment of the Company.
+These policies and procedures apply to all employees and officers of the Group, and where appropriate, to its directors as well as to other groups.
+A Delegation of Authority Policy is in place, and is regularly updated, providing the rules for the internal approvals and external execution that are required to authorise any external commitment of the Company.